As a family caregiver, you may have heard of advance care planning, but may not be sure what it is.

 An Advance Care Plan Template or Workbook can help document these wishes.
 See “Making Your Plan” at www.advancecareplanning.ca for resources.

-As their caregiver, you should also get consent and help to inform others of the wishes outlined in the Advance Primary Health Care Plan, including doctors, other health care professionals involved with care, lawyers, financial and legal professionals, and other family members or friends.
+As their caregiver, you should also get consent to inform others of the wishes outlined in the Advance Care Plan such as the health care professionals involved with care, lawyers, financial and legal professionals, and other family members or friends.

 It’s a good idea to provide the primary doctor with a copy of the advance care plan.